 - Sulphur is another key element found in the Earth’s core.
 About 90% of the total sulphur on the Earth is found in the core.

-- Core is the hottest part of the Earth, however, it is difficult to determine the exact temperature of this region.
-The temperature of the core fluctuates due to pressure, varying composition of the elements, and the Earth’s rotation.
+- The core is the hottest part of the Earth, however, it is difficult to determine the exact temperature of this region.
+The temperature of the core fluctuates due to pressure, the varying composition of the elements, and the Earth’s rotation.
 The general temperature range is from approximately 4,400 °C (7,952 °F) to approximately 6,000 °C (10,800 °F).

 - The core is divided into two layers: the outer core (that borders the mantle) and the inner core.
 A boundary separates both the layers, which is known as the Bullen discontinuity.